-Interests Unaffected Approval recommended for reasons outlined Approval recommended subject to conditions Approval not recommended due to reasons outlined Comments Executive Services RECEIVED Finance & Technology MAY 2 2 2019 CORP.
-OF TOWNSHIP OF ESQUIMALT Integrated Water Services - Wasterwater This appears to be a sizeable development.
+Referral No.: OCP Amendment - 616-620 Constance; 619-623 Nelson; 1326 Miles Street, Esquimalt Approval not recommended due to reasons outlined Approval recommended subject to conditions reasons outlined Approval Interests Unaffected recommended for Comments RECEIVED Executive Services MAY 2 2 2019 CORP.
+OF TOWNSHIP OF ESQUIMALT Finance & Technology This appears to be a sizeable development.
 CRD will require information as to the average and peak wastewater flows.
 We anticipate that this development will connect into Esquimalt's sewer - will this cross over the CRD AC force main and drain down into Lang Cove Pump Station?
 CRD will need to make sure that the Township of Esquimalt has enough capacity allocated to handle this increased flow to that pump station.
-We require the following information from the Township of Esquimalt or the Developer as noted below: number of existing or proposed buildings on the property, and their proposed use (i e, residential, commercial, etc.,), total number of units and total square footage of all buildings, equivalent population for the whole property to be served, average daily flow, peak hourly flow, and inflow and infiltration allowance, The above information, we can evaluate the historical wastewater flow rate to Lang Cove PS from this catchment and envision if the additional flow will cause any problems.
+We require the following information from the Township of Esquimalt or the Developer as noted below: o number of existing or proposed buildings on the property, and their proposed use (i e, residential, commercial, etc.,), o total number of units and total square footage of all buildings, Integrated Water Services -X o equivalent population for the whole property to be served, Wasterwater o average daily flow, peak hourly flow, and inflow and infiltration allowance, O The above information will have to be signed and sealed by a professional engineer.
+Upon receipt of the flow information, we can evaluate the historical wastewater flow rate to Lang Cove PS from this catchment and envision if the additional flow will cause any problems.
 Malcolm Cowley, Manager.
-CRD Wasterwater Eng & Planning Legislative Services то: Township of Esquimalt 1229 Esquimalt Road Esquimalt, BC V9A 3P1 FROM: McElhanney Ltd. #500-3960 Quad Victoria, BC V8X 4A3 ATTN: Alex Tang DATE: July 26, 2019 JUL 2 6 2019 McElhar nney File Number: 18-061 (4) CORP.
-OF TOWNSHIP RE: 616-620 CONSTANCE AVENUE D SANITARY CALCULATIONS EVELOMENT, ESQ UIMALT, BC OF ESQUIMALT
+CRD Wasterwater Eng & Planning Legislative Services